Venn vs. Float vs. Loop: Choosing the Best Financial Operating System for Your Business

 For businesses operating internationally, efficient global transfers and favourable FX rates help ensure profitability.

 For Venn, FX functionality is a core differentiator.
 It offers competitive exchange rates with no hidden markups, supports multi-currency accounts for managing funds, and facilitates transfers in over 30 currencies to more than 200 countries.
 This capability is central to its promise of seamless global banking.
-Businesses can send global transfers online hassle-free.
+Businesses can send global transfers online from the Venn platform.

 Float primarily focuses on CAD and USD transactions via its cards.
 While international spending is possible, it incurs FX fees based on the card processor's rates.
 Its core strength isn't specialized global transfers or competitive FX rates for large transfers.